kami321/-BUAN-4220-Data-Translation-Project/README.md

 # BUAN 4220 21SQ - Data Translation Project
 #### Author: Yinhui(Kami) Yang

-Individual projects to the extraction of competitive data and foot traffic insight through creative analysis of daily trends and top-visited locations, lifecycle activities data impact of the COVID-19 pandemic
-Using R and Tableau to produce a cohesive story report, including multiple visualizations and text for a data company

 ## Introduction

 SafeGraph is a company that works with cell phone location data.
 People have ever pressed “Accept Terms & Conditions” in certain apps, it is